Gorman Bechard: Awards

 On November 12, 2015, Bechard was awarded the ASPCA Media Excellence Award for his work on the film A Dog Named Gucci and for "focusing on animal welfare and inspiring others to join the fight against animal cruelty."

 Personal life

-Bechard has been married to Kristine M Covello since 1992.
-They live in Connecticut with their two dogs, Springsteen and Dylan.
+Bechard has been married to Kristine M Covello since October 1992.
+They live in Connecticut with their two dogs, Dylan and Wilco (the Dog).